Portion/Yield:Makes about 48

 I also have a special place in my tummy for mince pies, so in this case the two go perfectly hand in hand.
 We have over 80 people booked in on Christmas day and I volunteered this year to make the mince pies and fudge for afters.

 The mincemeat was made months ago and to be honest I have two very specials jars left from last season’s blend, which I will keep for those really special moments.
 I cannot wait to open the jars and have a secret taste, as I know it’s going to be super delicious and extra matured.

 For these little fudge drops, I used a small half moon-shaped flexible rubber mould, you can buy it from the infusions4chefs website, they are pretty good and will deliver quickly.
 It’s inexpensive and you can use it for plenty of other great ideas afterwards. http://www.infusions4chefs.co.uk/shop/apparatus/silicon-mould-hemisphere-mini-x-24s.html.

-If you do not want to buy these moulds, then I suggest you shape the fudge into long thin logs, wrap in clingfilm and chill until set, then cut into bite-size mini logs and roll them in cocoa powder – they’ll be just as good.
+If you do not want to buy these moulds, then I suggest you shape the fudge into long thin logs, wrap in cling film and chill until set, then cut into bite-sized mini logs and roll them in cocoa powder – they’ll be just as good.